knyghty/deps/draft/accessibility-team.rst

 enough.

-Another option is to implement some basic standards, such as conforming to WCAG WCAG and setting up a CI to test.
+Another option is to implement some basic standards, such as conforming to WCAG and setting up a CI to test.
 This approach is better than nothing but it lacks a clear process for deciding on these.
 Ongoing maintenence would also be necessary to keep any CI or other tooling up to date with Django's code, along with manual audits - as